panstenos/Poker-Game-Analysis-using-Plotly-Dash/README.md

 # Poker-League-Game-Analysis
-Analysing profit/loss statistics from home poker games with friends
+Analysing profit/loss statistics from home poker games

 ## <u>Overview</u>
 Once every two weeks or so, I gather with my friends and play poker.
 On January 2023, I had an interesting idea and decided to start logging the profit/loss of each player after each session.
 This was an easy way to track the progress of each player, but we decided to make a bit more interesting.
 We all agreed to announce the prize for the player with the highest profit/session.